Alexander Herrmann: Death

 Herrmann the Great was a generous person despite his Mephistophelean appearance.
 He was the first magician to perform at Sing Sing prison.
-He lost much money helping other actors who invested in bad theatrical venues.
+He also lost a large amount of money helping other actors who invested in bad theatrical venues.
 When the manager of the Chicago Opera House needed three thousand dollars, he met the debt by sending him a check.

 On December 16, 1896, Herrmann was finishing a week engagement at the Lyceum in Rochester, New York.
 He invited an entire school to his matinee performance.
 That afternoon, the house was packed.
 Because the throng was so enthusiastic and gave him many ovations, Herrmann extended the length of the performance.

 Between shows, an agent pleaded with him to meet the overdue hotel bills of a theatrical company that was stranded in Rochester.
 Herrmann was moved by this request.
 Then the agent asked to buy railway tickets for them.
 Herrmann paid for their train tickets to Manhattan and paid their expenses.
 He also invited them to his evening show before they left.

 After the show, he was the guest of honor at a banquet given by the Genesee Valley Club.
 The group from the party was to occupy his special train for Bradford, Pennsylvania, which was to leave early in the morning.
 The festivities lasted until after midnight.
 He performed for the group, doing card tricks and telling amusing stories about his adventures around the world.
 "My nephew Leon, who is in Paris, will be my successor when I retire."

 The next day, he located the train and waved goodbye to his friends who had ridden with him from his private carriage to the railroad station.
 One of them was a young drama critic of the Rochester newspaper.
 His name was John Northern Hilliard.
 (Hilliard later became America's foremost author on magic.)
 The trip would be three hours.

 While on board a train to the next performance, Herrmann suffered a heart attack.
 The train stopped in Ellicottville, New York.
 Alexander whispered to Adelaide, "Make sure all in the company get back to New York."
 The local doctor arrived a few moments later, but it was too late.
 He failed to recover.
 On December 17, 1896, at the age of 52, Herrmann the Great was pronounced dead.

 The obituary that announced his death was the most extensive ever for a magician.
 Herrmann's body was taken to New York for burial services, and thousands attended and tried unsuccessfully to approach to the coffin.
 Herrmann is interred in Woodlawn Cemetery in The Bronx, New York City.